awsdocs/amazon-lightsail-developer-guide/doc_source/create-lightsail-load-balancer-and-attach-lightsail-instances.md

 # Create a Lightsail load balancer and attach instances to it<a name="create-lightsail-load-balancer-and-attach-lightsail-instances"></a>

- *Last updated: November 29, 2017*
+ *Last updated: June 12, 2019*

-You can create a Lightsail load balancer to add redundancy to your application or to handle more web traffic\.
-[Learn more about Lightsail load balancers](understanding-lightsail-load-balancers.md)
+Create a Lightsail load balancer to add redundancy to your application or to handle more web traffic\.
+After the load balancer is created, you can attach the Lightsail instances that you want to balance\.
+To learn more, see [Lightsail load balancers](understanding-lightsail-load-balancers.md)

+## Prerequisite<a name="create-lightsail-load-balancer-prerequisite"></a>

 Before you begin, make sure you've prepared your Lightsail instances for load balancing\.
-[Configure your instances for load balancing](configure-lightsail-instances-for-load-balancing.md)
+For more information, see [Configure your Lightsail instances for load balancing](configure-lightsail-instances-for-load-balancing.md)\.

 ## Create a Lightsail load balancer<a name="create-lightsail-load-balancer"></a>

+1. Sign in to the [Lightsail console](https://lightsail.aws.amazon.com/)\.

-1. On the Lightsail home page, choose **Networking**\.
+1. Choose the **Networking** tab\.

 1. Choose **Create load balancer**\.

-1. Choose the location where you want to create your load balancer\.
+1. Confirm the AWS Region where the load balancer will be created, or choose **Change region** to select a different region\.
+**Note**

-1. By default, we create your load balancer with port 80 open to accept HTTP requests\.

-   After you create your load balancer, you can [create an SSL/TLS certificate and configure HTTPS](create-tls-ssl-certificate-and-attach-to-lightsail-load-balancer-https.md)\.
+By default, the load balancer will be created with port 80 open to accept HTTP requests\.
+After the load balancer is created, you can create an SSL/TLS certificate and configure HTTPS\.
+For more information, see [Create an SSL/TLS certificate for your Lightsail load balancer](create-tls-ssl-certificate-and-attach-to-lightsail-load-balancer-https.md)

 1. Enter a unique name for your load balancer\.

 1. Choose one of the following options to add tags to your load balancer:
    + **Add key\-only tags** or **Edit key\-only tags** \(if tags have already been added\)\.
 Enter your new tag into the tag key text box, and press **Enter**\.
 Choose **Save** when you’re done entering your tags to add them, or choose **Cancel** to not add them\.
-![\[Key-only tags in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/839d5f6fb9fda85efe16b0c03ccc5f0f/images/amazon-lightsail-key-only-tags.png)
+![\[Key-only tags in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-key-only-tags.png)
    + **Create a key\-value tag**, then enter a key into the **Key** text box, and a value into the **Value** text box\.
 Choose **Save** when you’re done entering your tags, or choose **Cancel** to not add them\.

      Key\-value tags can only be added one at a time before saving\.
 To add more than one key\-value tag, repeat the previous steps\.
-![\[Key-value tags in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/839d5f6fb9fda85efe16b0c03ccc5f0f/images/amazon-lightsail-key-value-tag.png)
+![\[Key-value tags in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-key-value-tag.png)
 **Note**
 For more information about key\-only and key\-value tags, see [Tags in Amazon Lightsail](amazon-lightsail-tags.md)\.